ringcentral/ringcentral-api-docs/docs/ai/ringsense.md

 The RingSense API allows you to programmatically access RingSense data from your account.

-!!! notes
-    * Currently the API does not support video meeting recordings.

-The API functions at the account level and requires the "RingSense for Sales - Access Insights" user permission.
+The API operates at the account level and requires the "RingSense for Sales - Access Insights" user permission.
 This means that any user extension with this permission can access RingSense data for any user holding a RingSense license.

 ### How to check if an extension has the permission to access RingSense data via API?